Why Britain was first to go Pop

 The group held a pair of landmark exhibitions: Parallel of Life and Art in 1953 at the ICA, and This is Tomorrow in 1956 at the Whitechapel Gallery (a jukebox playing continuously during the latter).
 As Lawrence Alloway, one of the writer-theorists affiliated to the group put it, ‘movies, science fiction, advertising, pop music...
 We felt none of the dislike of commercial culture standard among most intellectuals, but accepted it as fact, discussed it in detail, and consumed it enthusiastically.
 One result… was to take pop culture out of the realm of escapism, entertainment and relaxation, and treat it with the seriousness of art.’

 Another member of the Independent Group was Richard Hamilton, whose collage $he is part of the Tate gallery collection.
-A study for the work appears alongside a number of other important pieces of British Pop art in the Modern British & Irish Art sales at Christie’s London on 22 and 23 November.
+A study for the work sold in the Modern British & Irish Art sales at Christie’s London in November 2017.

 In both the preparatory and finished versions of $he, the three main elements were inspired by images in three separate US magazines: of an electric toaster; a pink refrigerator; and the female glamour model, Vikki Dougan.
 The combination was in no way arbitrary — Hamilton was referencing how advertisers draw fetishistic parallels between the female form and ‘the fleshy plastic and smooth, fleshier metal’ of numerous consumer goods.